SpadeMC/Spade/README.md

 ### License

-Spade and Dig are developed under the MIT license.
+Spade is developed under the MIT license.

 ### Authors